 with walter brueggemann

-This conversation between Walter Brueggemann and director Eliot Raush was filmed in November 2017 in Cincinnati, Ohio.
-Walter's, a voice we need to hear, carrying nearly 100 years of lived experience and most of that spent in the study and teaching of ancient scriptures.
+This conversation between Walter Brueggemann and director Eliot Rausch was filmed November 30, 2017 in Cincinnati, OH.
 Edited by Brandon Bray.
-Produced by BitterSweet.